open-telemetry/opentelemetry-collector-contrib/receiver/kubeletstatsreceiver/documentation.md

 ### container.memory.usage.scale

-Container memory usage as a percentage of the container's limit
+Container memory utilization as a ratio of the container's limit

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |